Exclusive: Gray Television in $8.5 billion bid to acquire Tegna - sources

 Standard General, a hedge fund that owns roughly 9.7% of Tegna, has been pushing the company to sell itself and is seeking to get directors on its board.
 Investment firms HG Vora Capital Management and Donerail Group have also been pushing for changes at Tegna.

-Last month, Tegna reported adjusted earnings before interest, taxes, depreciation and amortization in the fourth quarter of $229 million, at the high end of the range it had provided in its preliminary results, albeit down $44 million year-on-year.
-The Tysons, Virginia-based company has guided for revenue growth in 2021 in the mid-to-high 20% range, compared with 2019.
+For the 2019 fourth quarter, Tegna reported adjusted earnings before interest, taxes, depreciation and amortization of $229 million, at the high end of the range it had provided in its preliminary results, albeit down $44 million year-on-year.
+The company has guided for revenue growth in 2021 in the mid-to-high 20% range, compared with 2019.

-Reporting by Krystal Hu and Greg Roumeliotis in New York; Editing by Steve Orlofsky
+Reporting by Krystal Hu and Greg Roumeliotis in New York; Editing by Steve Orlofsky and Alistair Bell